hpreston/workshops/aci-k8s/README.md

     6 packets transmitted, 0 received, 100% packet loss, time 5000ms
     ```

-1. Try to make an API call to the `myhero-app` service.  ***Replace the IP with the IP for your pod.***  Use `Cntl-C` to cancel when it doesn't work.
+1. Try to make an API call to the `myhero-app` service.
+Use `Cntl-C` to cancel when it doesn't work.

     ```bash
-    curl -H "key: SecureApp" 10.204.1.14:5000/options
+    curl -H "key: SecureApp" myhero-app/options
     ```

 1. Type `exit` to end the container in the default namespace.
 2. Now start a new container, but this time in the `myhero` namespace.

     ```bash
-    kubectl -n myhero run -i --tty devbox \
+    kubectl -n myhero run -i --tty pwndui \
       --image=hpreston/devbox \
       --restart=Never --rm -- /bin/bash
     ```